PT-VU/Projects/README.md

 ###### Experimental Models:

-**Train LASSO and Elastic-net Model with multiple types of training data varying in their outlier removal methods, trainsformation and imputing techniques**. <br>
+**Train LASSO and Elastic-net Model with multiple types of hyperparameters, and training data varying in their outlier removal methods, trainsformation and imputing techniques**. <br><br>

+**Hyperarameters:**
-Experiment various $\alpha \in [0.0001, 100]$
+- alpha: $\alpha \in [0.0001, 100]$
+- l1 ratio (for Elastic-net only): $l1 \ ratio \in [0,1]$

+For both LASSO and Elastic-net if evaluated by Grid Search CV:
+- max_iter: $max\\_iter \in \[1000,10000]$, numver of iterations to compute maximally
+- tolerance: 0.0001, 0.01, 0.1, 0.5, threshold difference in Model's covariances of each iteration that is allowed.
+Stop training when the covariance is smaller than the threshold to prevent overfitting and wasting of computational power.

+#### Evaluation:

+We firstly used one of the Validation Methods (5-fold CV with 5 repeats or Grid Search CV) to find out the best-reported hyperparameter combination, then used these hyperparameters to run an _initial test_ (random 70-30 train-test split) and score the RMSE, then visualized the **residual plot** to ensure the result is _Homoscedastic_ (no multicoliniearity, which might cause poor model performance)

+# Results